Mark Critch: Book and adaptation

 In 2018, Critch announced the release of his early life memoir, Son of a Critch.
 Published by Penguin Random House Canada, it was released on October 2, 2018, and immediately entered the Globe and Mail bestseller list, where it remained for several weeks.
 Son of a Critch was the winner of the Margaret and John Savage First Book Award (non-fiction) at the Atlantic Book Awards, and shortlisted for both the 2019 Stephen Leacock Memorial Medal for Humour and the 2019 Kobo Emerging Writer Prize.
 It was also longlisted for the 2019 RBC Taylor Prize.
 His second book, An Embarrassment of Critches, was also shortlisted for the Stephen Leacock Memorial Medal for Humour in 2022.
+His third book, Sorry, Not Sorry: An Apologetic Look at What Makes Canada Worth Fighting For, which came out on November 25, 2025, satirizes the Canadian-American relationship taking particular aim at President Donald Trump's call to turn Canada into a 51st state.

 In 2021, CBC Television and Lionsgate Films announced the production of Son of a Critch, a television series adaptation of the book.
 Critch plays his father (Mike Critch) in the series, while child actor Benjamin Evan Ainsworth plays the young Critch.